-Maintenance workers are employed widely, and the U.S. Bureau of Labor Statistics (BLS) reported that almost 1.3 million people worked in the field in 2012 (www.bls.gov).
-Employment growth was expected to be average between 2012 and 2022, at 9%, and job opportunities were predicted to be good due to workers leaving the field.
-According to the BLS, general maintenance and repair workers could expect a mean annual wage of $37,710 as of May 2013.
+Maintenance workers are employed widely, and the U.S. Bureau of Labor Statistics (BLS) reported that over 1.3 million people worked in the field in 2015 (www.bls.gov).
+Employment growth was expected to be average between 2014 and 2024, at 6%, and job opportunities were predicted to be good due to workers leaving the field.
+According to the BLS, general maintenance and repair workers could expect a mean annual wage of $38,950 as of May 2015.

 Certification options are available through the International Management Institute for entry-level workers, starting with the Certified Maintenance Technician, progressing to the Certified Maintenance Professional, and finally the Certified Maintenance Manager (www.imionline.org).
 Certification requires applicants to meet educational or professional prerequisites and complete a written exam.